Scottish Place Names

 Some of the following communities and subdivisions are also likely to have a direct or indirect Scottish connection, but these names can be found in other parts of the British Isles as well:

-- Beechwood Park - there is a Beechwood in Scottish Borders, Dumfries & Galloway and Highland but Beechwood is more common in England and is also found in Ireland and Wales.
+- Beechwood Park - there is a Beechwood in Scottish Borders, Dumfries & Galloway and Highland but places called Beechwood are found more frequently in England and are also found in Ireland and Wales.
+Beechwood Park is probably a purely descriptive name with no intended reference to any particular place in the British Isles.

 - Clayton Park - there is a Clayton in Fife.
 However, this name is far more commonly used in England.
 According to the article on Clayton Park, Nova Scotia, retrieved from Wikipedia in March 2007, the community "is named after a family that owned property in the area extending up the southern slope of Geizer's Hill."
 Clayton is an English family name, which reduces the likelihood of a Scottish connection.